senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

 #### Create custom helm values files for main

-:thinking: In this step, Helm template files are populated with actual values.
+In this step, Helm template files are populated with actual values.
-There are two methods of accomplishing this.
-Only one method needs to be performed.

-1. **Method #1:** Quick method using `envsubst`.
+1. Using `envsubst`.
    Example:

     ```console